-No. Questions to be considered in Scoping Yes No n/a Not Sure Which Characteristics of the Project Environment could be affected and how?
-Is the effect likely to be significant?
-Why?
-(See last page for Questions to Guide Assessing Significance of Impacts) 9.3 Through in-migration of new residents or creation of new communities?
-Yes Humans/people, due to new communities that will be created at the location of housing facility resulting to new dynamics within the community.
-Not significant.
-A new community will be created at the site.
-However, no in- migration is expected since residents of the 110 units will be the residents of Thimphu, who will move out of their existing apartments in various parts of the city and the suburbs.
-9.4 By placing increased demands on local facilities or services eg housing, education, health?
-Yes Humans/people, due to increased demand for these services in the locality resulting to stress on availability to accommodate such demand.
-Not significant.
-Although the new residents will increase the demand for school admission in Lungtenphu and Olakkha area and for health facilities in the Army hospital, the site is near or accessible to the city center where more available services can be utilized by the residents in the future.
-9.5 By creating jobs during construction or operation or causing the loss of jobs with effects on unemployment and the economy?
-Yes Humans/people, due to creation of employment opportunities.
-Positive significant impact.
-The project will generate employment for foreign workers and nationals during construction phase.
-9.6 Any other causes? whic ntal effects or s consequential development mulative impacts with other 10.1 No The site already has access and is adjacent to the main access road.
-Consequential development will only be permitted as long as it is within the Local Area Plan.
-10.2 Will the project lead to development of supporting facilities, ancillary development or development stimulated by the project which could have impact on the environment e.g. supporting infrastructure (roads, power supply, No Development of supporting facilities will only occur if it is within the planned five year plan of the Thromde.
+No. Questions to be Yes Which Is the effect likely to be 140. considered in Scoping No Characteristics of significant?
+Why? constant a m cooping n/a the Project (See last page for Questions Not Sure Environment to Guide Assessing could be affected Significance of Impacts) and how?
+9.3 Through in-migration of Yes Humans/people, Not significant.
+A new new residents or creation of new communities? due to new communities that community will be created at the site.
+However, no in- of flew communities? will be created at migration is expected since the location of residents of the 110 units will housing facility be the residents of Thimphu, resulting to new who will move out of their dynamics within the existing apartments in various community. parts of the city and the 0.4 , , suburbs.
+9.4 By placing increased demands on local facilities Yes Humans/people, due to increased Not significant.
+Although the new residents will increase or services eg housing, demand for these the demand for school education, health? services in the admission in Lungtenphu and locality resulting to Olakkha area and for health stress on availability facilities in the Army hospital, to accommodate the site is near or accessible such demand. to the city center where more available services can be utilized by the residents in the future.
+9.5 By creating jobs during Yes Humans/people, Positive significant impact. construction or operation due to creation of The project will generate or causing the loss of jobs employment employment for foreign with effects on opportunities. workers and nationals during unemployment construction phase.
+9.6 and the economy?
+Any other causes? hich should b e considered such as s consequential development mulative impacts with other ing or planned activities in t • • 10.1 Will the project lead to No The site already has access pressure for consequential and is adjacent to the main development which could access road.
+Consequential have significant impact on development will only be permitted as long as it is the environment e.g. more housing, new roads, new within the Local Area Plan. supporting industries or Within the Local Area Flant. utilities, etc?
+10.2 Will the project lead to No Development of supporting development of supporting facilities will only occur if it is facilities, ancillary within the planned five year ĺ development or plan of the Thromde. development stimulated by development stimulated by the project which could development stimulated by the project which could have impact on the development stimulated by the project which could